 Henry Blank, born on January 16, 1847 in Bremerlehe, Hannover and Melusine Erxmeyer born in Walzrode, Hannover were married on February 13, 1848, witnesses, F. Erxmeyer and Julie Lehman (GECH).

-Note: F. Erxmeyer was Melosine's brother.
-Julie Lehman was Melosine's sister.
+Note: F. Erxmeyer was Melusine's brother.
+Julie Lehman was Melusine's sister.

 Children of Melusine Erxmeyer and Henry Blank

 Death of Melusine Erxmeyer Blanck

 "Melusina" Blanck died on September 27, 1925 at 213 Willow Avenue in Hoboken of general dropsy (nephtitid) due to physical inactivity.
 She had been bed-ridden for 4 years after fracturing her hip.
 The death certificate lists her parents as, Henry Erxmeyer of Germany and Dora Grobe of Germany, it says she was born on February 13, 1846 and that she was 79 years, 7 months and 14 days old at the time of her death.
 The information was supplied by her son, Henry Blanck of 213 Willow Street, Hoboken.
 She was buried in the Erxmeyer Plot in Grove Church Cemetery in Hudson, County on September 29, 1925.

 |For more information on Melusine Erxmeyer, her husband, Henry Blanck, their children, and their grandchildren, click on the shoemaker.|